-Affordability and bonus actions
+Affordability and Bonus Actions

 - General guidance and objectives - 1.
 Affordability is a top priority, and other public goals are also supported - 2.
 Value of bonuses are proportional with the cost of the public benefit (or fee in lieu) - 3.
 Reduction of baseline scale for detached single-family houses makes bonuses more viable - 4.
-Provide bonuses to non-profit and for-profit developers - Development bonuses offered: Increased density, area, and height; reduced setbacks, parking, amenities, and tree credits. - Promote Public Benefits: Affordable housing units and retention of existing buildings. - Structure of bonus program: - 1.
+Provide bonuses to non-profit and for-profit developers - Development bonuses offered: Increased density, area, and height; reduced setbacks, parking, and tree credits. - Promote Public Benefits: Affordable housing units and retention of existing buildings. - Structure of bonus program: - 1.
 User friendly - 2.
 Evaluation and preparation for administrative burden - 3.
-Set parameters for income targets, term of affordability, number of units, voluntary participation - Relation to Multifamily Tax Exemption Program: MFTE will be offered in UR-3
+Set parameters for income targets, term of affordability, number of units, voluntary participation - Relation to Multifamily Tax Exemption Program: MFTE offered in UR-3 - Visitability requirements will be included in affordability bonus

-RESPONDING TO COMMUNITY
+4. RESPONDING TO COMMUNITY